Is Divyanka Tripathi Pregnant? Hubby Vivek Dahiya’s Reply Will Make You Laugh Out Loud!

 Vivek’s Hilarious Reply To Divyanka’s Pregnancy Rumours

-Vivek quickly interrupted and teasing his wife, he said, "That's not an edit.
+Vivek quickly interrupted and teased his wife and said, "That's not an edit.
 It's the truth.
 We have removed it and kept it aside now.
 It is detachable.
 Whenever we feel like it we attach a pillow on our stomach and go about our day.
 Then remove it as and when we like."

 Divyanka’s Fans Were Angry At The Picture!